gsmitheidw/GenealogyTools/Export-GedmatchProjectImages.md

 ## Notes

-Always spot check output files before posting.
+:warning: Always spot check output files before posting on forums/facebook.
 Gedmatch doesn't include e-mail addresses in the CSV file but this could change.